SPEEDWORK

 Runners should have a good base before attempting speedwork.
 That means a few months of doing three runs a week (like the club runs).
 You don’t need to be fast to do the speed sessions, they will help you to improve whatever your level, but your body does need to be used to running.

-Any questions ask one of our coaches, Lin Skinner, Lynne Drummond, Chris Axon, Carol Hayes or Chris Dyke in person, on facebook or via cpfunrunners@googlemail.com
+Any questions ask our club coach Chris Dyke in person, on our community WhatsApp or via email at cpfunrunners@googlemail.com.

 Club track sessions

-Monday night track sessions at the Crystal Palace National Sports Centre are running again.
-Please check the schedule to see if track is running, or if it is hills or something else.
+Monday night track sessions at the Crystal Palace National Sports Centre are free for club members, just let them know you are a CPFR member on arrival.
+Please check the schedule to see if track is running, or if it is hills or something else (the track is occasionally unavailable due to filming or other events).
 If track is showing on the schedule then you are very welcome to attend whatever your pace, please do just make sure you have got a good endurance base before starting, which means having run for a few months a few times a week at your own pace.

 We currently have 3 training programmes for club members to download and following depending on their goals.
 You will need to be a club member to access these pages.